G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Rendered Normal for 2DGS

 where $\|\cdot\|_{*}$ denotes vector normalization.
 A corresponding normal $\widehat{\boldsymbol{N}}(\mathbf{x})$ can be estimated from $D_r(\mathbf{x})$ via finite differences and normalization.
 The rendered normal–depth consistency loss introduced in~\cite{2DGS} penalizes the angular discrepancy between these two normals:

 where $\Omega$ is the set of valid pixels and

 acts as an opacity-based confidence weight.

 \paragraph{Comparison to our orientation prior.} In our work, $\mathcal{L}_{\mathrm{RNC}}$ is not part of the final model; we implement it in the 2DGS variant purely as a baseline to compare against our proposed orientation prior $\mathcal{L}_{\text{orient}}$, which operates directly on Gaussian normals and is defined consistently for both 2DGS and 3DGS parameterizations.
-As discussed in the main paper, $\mathcal{L}_{\mathrm{RNC}}$ acts \emph{after} rasterization and thus enforces coherence between \emph{rendered} depth and normals, whereas $\mathcal{L}_{\text{orient}}$ provides direct supervision on the predicted Gaussian orientations, independent of the rasterizer.
+Conceptually, $\mathcal{L}_{\mathrm{RNC}}$ acts \emph{after} rasterization and thus enforces coherence between \emph{rendered} depth and normals, whereas $\mathcal{L}_{\text{orient}}$ provides direct supervision on the predicted Gaussian orientations, independent of the rasterizer.

 In practice, naively applying $\mathcal{L}_{\mathrm{RNC}}$ in our generalizable splatting setup often causes the optimization of Gaussian means and orientations to converge to a near-planar local minimum (see \Cref{fig:supp_rendered_normal_loss_fail}).
 Detaching the rendered depth from the computation graph alleviates this by treating the depth-derived normals as pseudo labels for Gaussian orientations, but this configuration still requires the alignment loss $\mathcal{L}_{\text{align}}$ to be effective. \Cref{tab:supp_normal_loss_comparison} compares models trained with $\mathcal{L}_{\text{align}} + \mathcal{L}_{\mathrm{RNC}}$ against our full model using $\mathcal{L}_{\text{align}} + \mathcal{L}_{\text{orient}}$, showing that our orientation prior is more stable and yields better geometry.
-Unless otherwise stated, \emph{all} 2DGS and 3DGS results reported in the main paper and supplementary use only $\mathcal{L}_{\text{align}}$ and $\mathcal{L}_{\text{orient}}$; $\mathcal{L}_{\mathrm{RNC}}$ is used solely as an ablation baseline in \Cref{tab:supp_normal_loss_comparison}.
+Unless otherwise stated, \emph{all} 2DGS and 3DGS results reported in this manuscript use only $\mathcal{L}_{\text{align}}$ and $\mathcal{L}_{\text{orient}}$; $\mathcal{L}_{\mathrm{RNC}}$ is used solely as an ablation baseline in \Cref{tab:supp_normal_loss_comparison}.